 What: Go to Insurance Services.

-Where: Office of International and Cultural Affairs at 104 Norwood Hall on campus.
+Where: International Affairs at 104 Norwood Hall on campus.

 Why?
 To purchase the mandatory health insurance.